ofayans/web4cuke/README.md

    then in the next step you can explicitly access whatever element you like on the third page of your action

-3. Similarly, sometimes you need a way to sto the execution and drop into a ruby shell to try some low-level interaction with the webdriver.
+3. Similarly, sometimes you need a way to stop the execution and drop into a ruby shell to try some low-level interaction with the webdriver.
 Well, this is easily achieved, just pass
    ```